New Construction Homes In Northern VA

 Settlement date will be set by the builder.
 Usually, they have some flexibility on the day that is chosen.

-But they are not going to give you a ton of extra time, and they also will not settle early because your home won’t be done.
+But they are not going to give you a ton of extra time, and they also rarely settle early because your home won’t be done.
 Soon after the builder gets an occupancy permit they will be ready to settle.

-The occupancy permit is the final phase of county inspections, where the home is declared ready for you to move in.
+The occupancy permit is the final phase of county/city inspections, where the home is declared ready for you to move in.

 Tips For Buying A New Home